 A continuing student is defined as a student who enrolls in one of three consecutive semesters.
 Example: enrolls Summer 2004, no enrollment Fall 2004 or Spring 2005, re-enrolls Summer 2005.
-Continuing students do not need to reapply to the School of Public Health to enroll if they meet all of the following conditions:
+Continuing students do not need to reapply to the School of Public Health to take classes if they meet all of the following conditions:

 - 1. The student has not received a degree from the health science center since last enrollment; - 2.
-The student does not have any current blocks on his or her record, i.e., immunizations or academic; and - 3.
+The student does not have any current holds on his or her record (i.e., immunizations or academic); and - 3.
 The student has not attended any other academic institution during his/her absence from the health science center.

-Students who do not meet these requirements must give a written explanation of the facts surrounding the situation to the School of Public Health Office of Admissions and Student Services for consideration.
-Students who are unsure if they meet all of the above conditions for re-enrollment should contact the School of Public Health Office of Admissions and Student Services before the registration period.
+Students who do not meet these requirements must give a written explanation of the facts surrounding the situation to the School of Public Health Office of Student Services and Academic Affairs for consideration.
+Students who are unsure if they meet all of the above conditions for re-enrollment should contact the School of Public Health Office of Student Services and Academic Affairs at sph@hsc.unt.edu or 817-735-2401 before the registration period.